holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/00_intro/lesson_plan.md

 ## Lesson Plan

-This lesson has three purposes.
+This lesson has two purposes.
 First, it is intended to show students the power of Python and to allow them to see how Python is similar to the previous ways they have learned to program.
-This is done by showing students three different types of Python uses and then showing them the code behind the applications.
+This is done by showing students a simple Python program and having them notice/wonder about the code behind the application.
-In addition, this lesson gets students started on Grok's "Python for Beginners" course.
-Finally, it serves as a bit of an advertisement for my ML/AI class.
+In addition, this lesson gets students started on Grok's `Python for Beginners` course.

 ### Setup

 - Setup Grok
     - Load students into Grok via `.csv` file
+        - Names from exporting gradebook in Schoology
+        - Emails by copying over from PowerSchool
-    - Register students for "Python for Beginners" course
+    - Register students for `Python for Beginners` course

 ### Actual Lesson

+- Opening problem
+    - Problem from test
+- Review
+    - Another problem from the test
+    - Debrief about test
-- Starting new unit
+- Today starting new unit
     - What was theme of last unit?
         - How computers store and represent information
     - Theme of this unit is learning to program